 Although your doctor will inform you about the precautionary measures in the context of your medical background, symptoms, and reaction to the medication, it is important to know some general warnings before considering this medication for treatment.

-- Inform your doctor about any family history of lung/liver/kidney problems, glaucoma, as well as substance addiction.
+- Inform your doctor about any family history of lung/liver/kidney problems, glaucoma (We provide effective glaucoma surgery), as well as substance addiction.

 - Avoid the consumption of alcohol/cannabis during this medication.